AnonymouX47/matrix/README.md

 python setup.py install
 ```
 to install the package.

 OR run
 ```sh
 python -i test.py
 ```
-to just test it out without installing the package.
+to just test it out without installing the package (but will be limited to only that interactive session).

 **NOTE:** For windows users, Python must've been added to PATH (For help, check [here](https://datatofish.com/add-python-to-windows-path/)).